-We see a lot of success stories in sports with athletes doing brilliantly and earning a name for themselves.
-But it is the stories of sportsmen turning around failure into success that has the real flavor and something one can take inspiration from.
+We see a lot of inspiring success stories in sports with athletes doing brilliantly and earning a name for themselves.
+But it is the stories of sportsmen turning around failure into inspiring success stories that has the real flavour and something one can take hope from.

-Here are 10 such stories in what will be your overdose of inspiration for the week:
+Here are 10 such inspiring sports success stories in what will be your overdose of inspiration for the week:

 1) Glenn Cunningham

 Once, a young school boy was caught in a fire accident in his school and was assumed that he would not live.
 His mother was told that he was sure to die, for the terrible fire had devastated the lower half of his body.
 Even if he were to survive, he would be a cripple throughout his life.

 But the brave boy did not want to die nor did he want to be a cripple.
 His determination to walk was indomitable and his persistence finally paid off.
 He began to walk to school, then run to school, to run for the sheer joy of running.
 Later in college he made the track team.

 In February 1934, in New York Cityâs famed Madison Square Garden, this young man who was not expected to survive, who would surely never walk, who could never hope to run â this determined young man, Dr. Glenn Cunningham, ran the worldâs fastest mile.
 A true success story we should all be inspired from!

 Iâve missed over 9000 shots in my career, Iâve lost almost 300 games.
 26 times Iâve been trusted to take the gameâs winning shot and missed.
 Iâve failed over & over & over again in my life.
 And that is why I succeed.

 One of his very popular quotes just tell you how the legendary basketball player turned it around for himself with sheer grit and determination.